timruffles/values/README.md

 values is a small library that makes creating immutable ValueObjects with value semantics easy.
 ValueObjects are defined by value, not identity, and cannot be changed after they're constructed - just like numbers.

+" two value objects are equal if all their fields are equal

+Martin Fowler

 ## Value semantics

 Values should be comparable by value. `valueOf` is Javascript's way to do this, but unfortunately it doesn't work for `==` and `===`, only the inquality operators.
 Equality operations for objects are always based on identity.
 Values.js works around this by ensuring the same object is returned for the same arguments to a value object constructor.